 I digress.
-Originally, I planned to make a delicious peanut butter-banana parfait with Will this morning.
-But he woke up feeling ill, and Shawn (not knowing my plan) ate the last banana yesterday.
+Originally, I planned to make a delicious peanut butter-banana parfait with my 4-year-old son Will this morning.
+But he woke up feeling ill, and that last banana had accidentally gotten eaten yesterday.
 My plans will have to wait until next week.
 In the meantime, we needed to cook something and I needed something to write about.

 So, I did what any good kitchen dweller would do: I scanned the fridge.
 Cheese.
 Whole wheat tortillas.
 The idea came together so effortlessly and with delicious results.
 (See, unpredictability is a good thing!)

 This isn’t the most kid-centric cooking with kids post you’ll see around here.
 But that’s okay.
 It’s not always about them getting getting elbow deep into cooking.
 Sometimes, you can get them involved by adding just a little more process to the process.
 For instance, while my kids cannot actually make quesadillas on a hot stove (toddler+preschooler+hot stove=no go), they can help me as I chop all the ingredients by transferring everything from cutting board to bowls.
 Sure, it adds an extra step that isn’t necessarily critical to the cooking, but it also gives them a sense of ownership in the outcome.

 This particular quesadilla combination is our collective favorite.
 Sharp cheddar is melted with meaty black beans, sweet bits of red pepper and creamy avocado pieces.
 Served warm and toasty, my kids like theirs with some mild salsa.
 Me?
 It’s got to be knock-your-socks off hot.